15 Cool Savannah Coffee Shops for Caffeine Lovers

 The Best Food in Savannah Guide: What + Where to Eat!

-You can even sit on the top deck of the bus, if you’re so inclined–but if there’s not room, there’s plenty of seating both inside and out as well.
+You can even sit on the top deck of the bus, if you’re so inclined, but if there’s not room, there’s plenty of seating both inside and out as well.

-The coffee is solid, the prices reasonable, and you can grab sandwiches, smoothies, and acai bowls here as well.
+The coffee is solid, the prices are reasonable, and you can grab sandwiches, smoothies, and acai bowls here as well.

 red double decker bus inside art's cafe, one of the best coffee shops savannah georgia